 I start by quantifying what is possible for a perfect client and then adjust it to the person standing in front of me.
 But the short of it is: If you can nail your food day in day out, not miss training sessions, do your cardio when its cardio day and sleep well, you can make quite a change.

 It’s critical to keep in mind that it’s not about the pounds you lose but instead about the fat you lose.
-We will aim for fat loss rather that Muscle+ Fat loss.1 stone of fat loss looks far superior to 2 stone of Muscle+ Fat loss.
+We will aim for the fat loss rather than muscle+ fat loss.

 Hannah impressed me with how hard she trained and training hard immediately was necessary.
 If there are time limits I don’t have the luxury to wheedle, beg, enthuse and cajole the effort out of you!
 You need to bring it every day, every session.